-Jenelle is a member of Chartered Accountants, Chartered Secretaries, Institute of Internal Auditors and a Registered Company Auditor, with over 20 years financial accounting and reporting experience within both the public and private sectors.
+Jenelle is currently the Director of Advancement at The Scots College, a member of Chartered Accountants, Chartered Secretaries, Institute of Internal Auditors and a Registered Company Auditor, with over 20 years financial accounting and reporting experience within both the public and private sectors.
 Jenelle has been responsible for, and conducted, the audit of ASX listed companies, Listed Investment Companies (LICs), funds, disclosing entities, large propriety limited companies and Not-For-Profit organisations.
 In addition to performing statutory audits, Jenelle has provided internal audit and evaluation services to a large number of public, private and community sector organisations.
-Jenelle is also a director of Whitefield Limited (WHF).
-Jenelle has been a Director of the Company for the past 1 and a half years.
+Jenelle is also a Director of Whitefield Limited (WHF).
+Jenelle has been a Director of the Company for the past 3 and a half years.
+Jenelle is the chairman of the Audit & Risk Committee and a member of the Nomination and Remuneration Committee.